enonic/old-xp-doc/doc/developer/site/input-types/index.rst

 Site Input Types
 ================

-For the content manager and sites, several custom input types have been created.
+For the Content Studio and sites, several custom input types have been created.
 These may freely be used by any schema in the site domain, such as content types - page, part, and site descriptors.

 ContentSelector